 29 Hubble, Irvine, CA 92618

 The Fall Festival of Fun is happening at Pretend City Children’s Museum on Thursday, September 22nd from 10:00 am to 4:00 pm.
 This day-long event celebrates fall and fall-related things such as leaves, pumpkins, and gourds.
 Make art, play games, enjoy story time, and much more.
 Check the website for a schedule of activities.
 The Fall Begins events are included in general admission.

 6333 W. 3rd St., Los Angeles, CA 90036

-The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 13th and Sunday, October 14th.
+The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 22nd, and Sunday, October 23rd.
 This free event is like a “favorite country fair in the heart of the big city!”
-Enjoy a petting zoo, pie-eating contests, live musical performances, old-time artisans, and more.
+Enjoy a pumpkin patch, pig races, fall-themed games, live musical performances, arts and crafts, and more.

 15200 Rinaldi St., Mission Hills, CA 91345